 Kuciak's murder has raised fresh concern about media freedom and corruption both in Slovakia and Europe.

-Kuciak's employer published his latest investigation this week, which appeared focused on fraud cases involving businessmen linked to Prime Minister Rober Fico's governing SMER-SD party.
+Kuciak's employer posthumously published his latest investigation this week, which appeared focused on fraud cases involving businessmen linked to Fico's governing SMER-SD party.

-Police have said his death was "most likely" related to his journalism work.
+Police have said the journalist's death was "most likely" related to his journalism work.